Socio-economic context

 Economic situation

-The Upper Paranapanema Basin is a largely rural region whose economy depends on natural resources such as land and water.
-Although it covers more than 10% of the territory of São Paulo State, the basin contributes a relatively small share of the state’s total economic output, which is less than 1% of state GDP.
+The Upper Paranapanema Basin is predominantly rural, with an economy that depends heavily on natural resources such as land and water.
+Although it covers just over 9% of São Paulo State’s territory, the basin generates less than 1% of the state’s total economic output.

-Economic activity is unevenly distributed, with more than half of the basin’s GDP generated by a small group of municipalities, including centres such as Itapetininga, Avaré, Itapeva and Capão Bonito.
+Economic activity is unevenly distributed.
+More than half of the basin’s GDP is produced by a small number of municipalities, notably Itapetininga, Itapeva, Angatuba, Pilar do Sul and Capão Bonito.

-Agriculture plays a much larger role in the basin’s economy than it does at the state level.
-While agriculture accounts for less than 2% of value added statewide, in the Upper Paranapanema it contributes between 5% and 40% of municipal value added, depending on the municipality.
+Agriculture plays a significantly larger role in the basin’s economy than it does statewide.
+While agriculture accounts for around 2% of value added across São Paulo State, in the Upper Paranapanema it contributes between 7% and 65% of municipal value added, depending on the municipality.
+Overall, the basin generates approximately 12% of the state’s agricultural value add.

 Agriculture dominates the economy in the Basin.

-Its social structure and livelihoods are closely connected with land and water use, with agriculture forming a central part of local economies and daily life.
-Agriculture has historically dominated land use and economic activity, shaping settlement patterns, family structures, and local labour markets.
+Livelihoods in the basin are closely linked to land and water use, with agriculture forming a central component of the local economy and daily life having historically shaped settlement patterns, family structures, and local labour markets, creating a strong rural cultural identity.

 In the Upper Paranapanema Basin, agriculture shapes social life and livelihoods, but gaps in income and opportunity reflect broader patterns of rural inequality and limited economic diversification.